-- details of where it has been throughout its life
+- where it has been throughout its life

-This passport is their identification and movement record and must always accompany them when they move.
+This passport must always accompany them when they move.

-Cattle passports are issued shortly after birth by the British Cattle Movement Service (BCMS).
+Cattle passports are issued by the British Cattle Movement Service (BCMS).
 Passport applications must be made within 7 days of tagging.
 Find out more from Cattle Tracing System.

 BCMS can carry out on-farm inspections of records and cattle identification.